Performance Metrics for Real Estate Developers: What is Important?

 Calculating the Return on Investment (ROI) on a property development

-When assessing the financial viability of a project, it is worth using a variety of different metrics to calculate the return on investment (ROI) of a property development.
+When assessing the financial viability of a project, real estate developers have a variety of different performance metrics available to calculate the return on investment (ROI) of a property development.

 These metrics could include the following: